Resources related to “What is a constitution?”:

 - A constitution provides for a separation of governing powers.

-- A constitution divides power throughout the country between the state and federal governments.
+- A constitution divides power throughout the country between the states and the federal government.

-- A constitution forms the relationship between the people and the government of a nation.
+- A constitution forms the relationship between a nation’s people and government.

 - A constitution sets the standards, principles, and procedures for the peaceful rule of law.